‘The Challenge: Double Agents’ Spoilers: Who Goes Home In Episode 2?

-Warning: This article reveals spoilers for The Challenge: Double Agents.
+Warning: This article contains spoilers for The Challenge: Double Agents.

 The Challenge: Double Agents is underway, with one cast member already booted during its premiere episode last week.
-Veteran Ashely Mitchell was sent packing after she faced off against rookie and Survivor champ Natalie Anderson.
-This won’t be the last fans see of Ashley, however, as the two-time winner will be invited back later in the season after a surprising amount of DQ’s causes an imbalance in the cast.
+Veteran Ashley Mitchell was sent packing after she faced off against rookie and Survivor champ Natalie Anderson.
+This won’t be the last fans see of Ashley, however, as the two-time winner will be invited back later in the season after a surprising amount of DQs causes an imbalance in the cast.

 The December 16 episode of Double Agents will see the first male elimination of the season, and it looks like a rookie will be the one going home.
 According to Challenge insider Pink Rose on Vevmo, Joseph Allen will be the first male boot.
 The America’s Got Talent contestant is partnered with Tula “Big T” Fazakerley, who had trouble remembering her partner’s name in the last week.

 Joseph and Big T will be voted down as well as Kyle Christie and teammate Nany Gonzalez.
-For now, it’s unknown which team is selected by the daily challenge’s winners, and which was sent down by the rest of the house’s anonymous vote.
-Since it’s a men’s elimination both the women will be safe, meaning Joseph will defend himself against Kyle.
+For now, it’s unknown which team is selected by the daily challenge’s winners and which was sent down by the rest of the house’s anonymous vote.
+Since it’s a men’s elimination, both the women will be safe, meaning Joseph will defend himself against Kyle.

 Pink Rose is claiming the two battle one another in some form of a ring wrestle.
 If the competition is anything like eliminations past, the duo will hold onto a small ring and be challenged with ripping it away from the other.
 Traditionally, it’s a best of three format.